nazarewk-iac/talos-configs/README.md

   - 1TB SSD for Ceph storage
   - 4TB HDD for Ceph storage

-## secondary nodes
+## Raspberry Pi4 nodes

-Not yet running.
+Not running yet, but keeping the section

 Runs on 3x Raspberry Pi 4 4GB, each holding: